-I’ve been really intrigued by the use of stock tanks for animals as pools, and I started thinking.
-Smaller stock tanks would be the perfect use for a raised bed planter!
-I started doing some research about making a raised bed stock tank galvanized planer, because I knew that galvanized metal is coated with zinc.
+I’ve been really intrigued by the use of stock tanks as metal water troughs for animals as pools, and I started thinking about how smaller stock tanks would be the perfect use for a raised bed planter!
+I started doing some research about making a raised bed stock tank planter, because I knew that galvanized metal is coated with zinc.
 After doing some research, and reading about the pros and cons of planting in galvanized metal, I decided to give it a go.
+To find out about the mistakes I learned with the stock tank planter and some tips, go to the bottom of the post where I talk about what I learned after my first and second growing year of my stock tank garden.

-We bought our stock tank at our local Farm and Fleet.
+We bought our stock tank at our local Farm and Fleet, but you can also check your local tractor supply company or local hardware store.
 Here is a link to one brand on Amazon if you don’t have one near you (You can certainly get anything on Amazon!).
-At F & F It was the smaller of the two sizes they offered.
+At F & F It was the smaller of the two sizes they offered and ran about $70.
 Even though I really wanted a bigger one, I didn’t want to make a huge investment if it didn’t work out.

-Some of the tips I read about making the planter, was that there should be some kind of low blocks underneath to insure proper drainage.
-I bought some landscape blocks at the home improvement store for about $3 a piece.
-I placed them so the edges would be supported as well as the base with the weight of wet dirt and plants.
+Some of the tips I read about making the planter, was that there should be some kind of low blocks underneath to insure proper drainage from the bottom.
+I bought some landscape blocks at the home improvement store for about $3 a piece (cinder blocks would also work) .
+I placed them so the edges would be supported the sides of the tanks as well as the base with the weight of wet dirt and plants.
 I used bricks that were low so there was less chance of tipping.

-Most of the sites I referenced suggested because stock tanks retain heat, plants like tomatoes, peppers and eggplants thrive in them, because they love the heat.
+Most of the sites I referenced suggested because stock tanks retain heat, those type of plants like tomatoes, peppers,herbs, strawberries, zucchini and and eggplants thrive in them, because they love the heat.
 They also mentioned the planters can not only dry out faster, but can get hot in the sun (they are metal).
 It’s something to keep in mind if you have littles or pets running around, to make sure it doesn’t get so hot in the sun you’ll get burned if you lean on it like a hot car.
 I’ll let you know how it does this summer, and if it gets really hot or just really warm once we hit those 90 degree days in August.
+Also, make sure the depth of you garden soil fills at least 3/4 of your stock tank.
+Any lower and the plants can get overheated by the metal.

 I also added a few basil plants as well.